 I am not proud of this, but Carly Fiorina, 2016 presidential candidate, was our highest boss at Hewlett Packard.
 To my opinion she was the biggest management mistake, the company ever made.
-After she came, things changed in a devastating way, it took the Agilent stock price 20 years to recover from this.
+After she came, things changed in such a devastating way, it took the Agilent stock price 20 years to recover from this.

 Before Carly Fiorina, HP was a company that managed to transfer break-through inventions into real products.
 These were truly state of the art inventions at that time.
 I remember when I was 14 years old, my chemistry teacher had an HP scientific pocket calculator the first one on the market.
 The whole class was gazing at it, and I remember me looking at this miracle product, and thinking: how on earth can people build such complex function in this tiny device on batteries.
-We used a slide rule for approximate calculations, and 'table book' for calculations that gave a few digits precision.
-This is a small printed book with results for all possible multiplications.
-Like you can look up 1223 x 5232.
-I still have it.
-And then look at this pocket calculator.
 That was my first time with an HP product, and it would not be my last.
 Then, 20 years later, I worked for this company.
-HP developed not just the pocket calculator, but also ink jet printers, the first Personal PC with touch screen, the first LEDs.... and many more things.
+HP developed not just the pocket calculator, but also the first ink jet printers, the first Personal PC with touch screen, the first LEDs.... and many more things.
 They changed the world more than Apple Computers did.
 HP was always there when these (and a lot more products) were born.
 Under Carly Fiorina, this changed.
 Suddenly the management had a 'cost problem' and had to focus on lowering costs, instead of being one of the major innovators of Silicon valley.
 Ironically she changed the logo to 'HP Invent' while really she cut just the innovative part out of the company.
 Suddenly profitable departments were told to cut cost, so they would become as profitable as the printer division too.
 That was hard to do for some, and actually impossible for others, though these were all profitable divisions for decades, and the hearth and soul of this company that was the birth place of Silicon Valley.
 A shock wave went through the company, although I was sure we were in a financially healthy situation actually.
 I knew we were, because from my previous job, I still had unlimited access to the complete data base of all worldwide sales numbers.
 We were told we were in trouble, and Carly was going to save us, but it would be hard, and it would only work if everybody will help her doing so.
-You could just smell her hidden agenda with everything she did.
+You could just smell her hidden agenda with every move she made.
 I remember she came to the Boeblingen site in Germany, where I worked, with a rental Helicopter, which cost the company 10.000$.
 Here only message was to tell about the hard times that were coming.
 What a way to tell the employees about a cost saving program.
 That whole thing was only set up to boost the stock price, for which she had good reasons, having to do with private stock options.

 She had a great talent in getting the women on her side, but it was always in this 'conflict' kind of way.
 She fed the women with this feeling they had lower chances, just because they are female.
 She always found these kind of problems, and she was always the one to help is solve it.
-I can tell you, when there is one company where everybody was equal, it was HP.
+I can tell you, when there is one company where everybody was equal, it was HP!
 But she did it, and it became even something for open discussions, how to 'solve' that problem.
-The solution was, that during the selection process of new managers, the male persons were to be discriminated.
+Her solution was, that during the selection process of new managers, the male persons were to be discriminated.
 So when a man and a woman had equal qualifications, she issued official guidelines to give the job to the female person.
-Carly made her calculations cold as a block of ice.
+Carly made her calculations cold as an ice block.
 I saw the women in the company adore her, and she knew it.
 Given also a fair percentage of the male personal liked her cute face, she had the majority at her side.
-The situation was dangerous, because many felt they could trust her, but there was no proven record, and all I saw her doing was playing with emotions.
-Such a woman who intrigues and seeds emotional friction everywhere, to my opinion is not suited to lead a company based on the work of the best designs engineers.
-I have a link here, to a discussion with Donald Trump, where she tells how terrible the business situation at HP was, before she came, and how she doubled and tripled the results.
+The situation was dangerous, because many felt they could trust her, but she had no proven record, and all I saw her doing was playing with emotions.
+Such a woman who intrigues, and seeds emotional friction everywhere, to my opinion is not suited to lead a company based on the work of the best designs engineers.
+I have a below link here, to a discussion with Donald Trump, where she tells how terrible the business situation at HP was, before she came, and how she doubled and tripled the results.
 This is simply not true.
 HP had very many cycles of doubling and tripling results before.
 Over and over again, and it was all without her.
 Just her method was to let everybody believe, we were in deep trouble, and then she did the impossible, and turn the troubles into great result.
 Every other useless politician knows how that is done.
-I I mean it's a proven political method, to get better from troubles that you create first, and then profile yourself as the savior.
+I mean it's a proven political method, to get better from troubles that you create first, and then profile yourself as the savior.
 She was changing people's attitude.
 Some that felt always 'one company', now, became internal competitors, not helping each other anymore.
 It worked for her as a person.
 After a while we all felt we had problems coming up, and we all began to develop this feeling something needed to be done.
 More and more people were prepared to bring sacrifices to her.
 Like no salary raise, travel constraints, use old equipment, or give away some part of your holidays.
 We had hard times coming up, but we had a savior, and our saviour has a plan for us.
 Her name was Carly Fiorina.
-People felt lucky to have this strong person in charge of the future.
+People felt lucky to believe in such person in charge of the future.

 So to make her change to HP possible, this had to be solved.
-HP gave here a similar amount of worthless HP stock options.
-Those options would only have a value when HP stock would rise to a value, which was believed to be unrealistic anyway.
+HP gave here a similar amount of similar worthless HP stock options.
+Those options would only have a value when HP stock would rise to a value, which was believed to be totally unrealistic anyway.
 So they gave her the illusion.
-Only... the Hewlett family made that calculation without Carly Fiorina.
-It was her job to do the split of Agilent and HP.
-She was in charge of that, and in possession of a huge amount of stock options.
+Only... the Hewlett family made that calculation without this ice block.
+She was going split off Agilent from d HP.
+She was in charge of that, and in possession of a huge amount of HP stock options.
 Can you add up 1+1?
 So what happened then, was a pre programmed mistake for the share holders.
 She started cost cutting programs everywhere, and she did so in the middle of a financially healthy situation.
 So that made the HP stock rise sky high as it never happened before.
 Look at the historical stock charts, this was really crazy.
 There was another reason why she wanted that, because the Agilent-HP split would be a larger advantage for HP if the HP stock would have a higher value, at the moment of the split.
-So I sold my HP stock, 3 days before the official split, and I said: This is an historical, manipulated and artificial high, and we'll never see that again ever.
+I saw this coming, and I sold my HP stock, 3 days before the official split, and I said: This is an historical, manipulated and artificial high, and we'll never see that again ever.
 Even today, 1/5 of a century later, that value of the stock is not reached.
 That, and some more things, was Carly Fiorina.

 What is so typical of her, during her presidential campaign, she tells that she has business experience from leading a world company like Hewlett Packard.
 I saw her telling this on TV.
 Look at this video here, this is not my youtube account though.
 At 1:06 the moderator gives her an open door, and look how she walks through that door, at 1:40 of the video, making Donald Trump her life time enemy.
 This is exactly how she is.
 The truth about her 'leadership' was: She lost in court against the Hewlett family, and she was simply fired.
-Also, what is interesting about Donald Trump attacking her 'smile', he instinctively feels she wants to be the attractive looking business woman, while she is not really so attractive at all.
+Also, what is interesting about Donald Trump attacking her 'smile', he instinctively feels she wants to pretend the attractive looking business woman, while she is not really so attractive at all.
 So he attacks her on her looks.
 You can say about Trump what you want, but these kind of moves he knows when to make them.
-She reacted like a poisonous spider, and not like the future president of the USA at all.
+She reacted like a poisonous spider, and not like the first female president of the USA at all.

 When Agilent was split off Hewlett Packard, I found myself working for the Agilent Medical Division, and later at the Optical Components Division.
 Which I never asked for.
 This splitting game, this selling of company divisions, selling the people along with it, in a chase for profitability, it didn't stop.
 My modest prediction was by then, this is going to be the end of this company on the very long term.

 This was not the company anymore I wanted to share my active life with.
 I had to face it.
 I started already in 1993 with my own company, and still working for Hewlett Packard at the same time.
 Then in 2003 I quit my job, and started all for myself.
 So now when I do something right, I can put the result in my own pocket, instead of in the HP company pockets!
 Looking back, this was a very good decision.
 I should have done so before, because you only live once, and your time runs out before you know it.